cs2113-f24/cs2113-f24.github.io/labs/00-setup.md

 # Grading Rubric

 Submit your `log_file.txt` to BlackBoard under the "Lab 0" link when you are finished.
+Also make sure to post your username to Ed.

 |Item | Points |